 Transmission measurements are broken into three distinct categories: spectral transmission properties; color measurement; and optical density.
-Very few spectrometry arrays can perform all three forms of measurement to the standard of the Rhea spectrometer series from Admesy.
-It covers a dynamic wavelength range of 200 – 1100nm with a fully-customizable slit size for highly specialized data acquisition.
+Very few spectrometry arrays can perform all three forms of measurement to the standard of the Neo spectrometer series from Admesy.
+It covers a dynamic wavelength range of 250 – 1100nm with a fully-customizable slit size for highly specialized data acquisition.

-It is also equipped with a filter wheel capable of measuring optical densities (OD) up to OD 4 and above.
+It can also be equipped with a filter wheel capable of measuring optical densities (OD).
 OD is calculated as the logarithmic ratio of the radiation intensities incident upon and transmitted by a sample.
 High OD measurements are challenging for conventional equipment but have found increasing application in various life sciences applications for the quantitation of suspended particles in solution.

 The Neo Series is fully configurable and suitable for transmission measurements of varying geometries, including cosine correctors and integrating spheres.